graphile/worker/README.md

 There are two ways to schedule jobs:

-1. From Node with the `publisher` api.
+1. From Node with the `publisher` API.
 2. In the database directly with the `add_job` SQL function.

 #### The Publisher API